ramonhagenaars/nptyping/USERDOCS.md

 `MyPy` integration, but apart from that it seems easy to use.*
 * [typing.annotated](https://peps.python.org/pep-0593/) <br/>
 *You could also create your own type hints using Python's builtin `typing` module.
-The `typing.Annotated` will take you quite far. `MyPy` will support it (to some extend), but you won't have any instance or shape checking.*
+The `typing.Annotated` will take you quite far. `MyPy` will support it (to some extent), but you won't have any instance or shape checking.*

 ## FAQ

----
 * Can `MyPy` do the instance checking? <br/>
 *Unfortunately no. The checking done by MyPy is limited to "`ndarray` or not an `ndarray`".*
 * Will there ever be support for Pandas DataFrames?
 Or for Tensorflow Tensors?
 Or for... ? <br/>
 *Maybe.
 Possibly.
 If there is enough demand for it and if I find the spare time.*

 ## About

----

 This project started in 2019 from a personal need to keep a `numpy` project maintainable.
 I prototyped a very small solution to the (then) missing type hint options for `numpy`.
 Then I put it online for others to use.
 I learned a lot